Masakatsu Funaki: Pancrase (1993–1999)

 Funaki's last high level bout in 1995 would be a rematch with Frank Shamrock.
 Funaki mocked Frank, keeping his hands low and even throwing a flying spinning heel kick in an instance, but he was caught in a choke and forced to spend a rope escape before returning the favor with a triangle armbar.
 Funaki got the advantage in points with a rolling toehold, but he then was shockingly forced to tap out in a leglock exchange, losing the match.
 In his biography, Shamrock claims to believe that Funaki took a dive and allowed himself to be defeated in order to build Frank's popularity.

 At Pancrase 1996 Anniversary Show, Masakatsu challenged King of Pancrase Bas Rutten in what is considered to be one of the greatest fights in Pancrase history.
 Funaki came close to finishing the match earlier with an ankle lock, but Rutten miraculously escaped and continued to fight.
 Funaki made a wide usage of the knee-on-stomach and mount positions to initiate leglock attacks, but the Dutchman countered every time and eventually pushed Masakatsu away from him, after which Funaki threw an illegal kick to Rutten, who was on his knees.
 Rutten proceeded to knock Funaki down with a palm strike, and then completely broke his nose with a second palm strike.
 Stunned, Funaki tried to stand up with Rutten, only for Bas to capitalize with his famed striking game.
 Rutten knocked him down twice with palms and knees, and then landed a lengthy, unanswered string of strikes, until a knee to the face finally downed Funaki.

-Funaki departed from Pancrase after a win over Tony Petarra in September 1999 due to accumulated injuries and, according to fellow Pancrase fighter Bas Rutten, being burnt out from the hectic Pancrase schedule.
+By the end of 1998, Funaki started fighting in Pancrase under the vale tudo rules made famous by Ultimate Fighting Championship and Pride Fighting Championships, which he had previously criticized as too brutal.
+The turn was detrimental for the end of his career, as accumulated injuries and ring wear of over forty fights had greatly broken down his body.
+After defeating John Renken, he fought a match against luta livre expert Ebenezer Fontes Braga.
+Funaki was dominated and would have loss had there been judges in the match, but as it was not the case, it ended in a draw.
+Funaki departed from Pancrase after a win over Tony Petarra in September 1999, according to fellow Pancrase fighter Bas Rutten, being burnt out from the hectic Pancrase schedule.